 - 1. Add the original BD source into a new Vivado project or use the original Vivado project that contained the BD source. - 2.
-Open the BD and make any necessary modifications.

-- 3. Package the BD following the instructions in Using the Create and Package IP Wizard in Chapter 3. - 4.
+Open the BD and make any necessary modifications. - 3.
+Package the BD following the instructions in Using the Create and Package New IP Wizard. - 4.
 Return to the Vivado project that uses the custom IP and upgrade the IP to the latest version.

-IMPORTANT: To avoid errors when elaborating a BD that was packaged as an IP, name the BD something other than the default name.
+IMPORTANT!
+To avoid errors when elaborating a BD that was packaged as an IP, name the BD something other than the default name.
 If the packaged BD uses the default name, and if you were to use this in a project and add it to a BD with which also uses the default name (or any name that matches), the project fails synthesis.

 When packaging the BD after the modifications, it is important to use the same vendor, library, and name as for the previous IP VLNV.
 If the same information is not used, the upgrade process is not available for the modified custom IP.
-For more information about versioning, see All dependency expressions will be evaluated as a tcl expr code.
+For more information about versioning, see Versioning and Revision Control.